 This position requires the most amount of force to get the cart moving because you have to make the casters start to swivel before the wheels begin to roll.
 The dual swivel sections with the second degree of freedom allow you to build some more momentum with the cart.
 This then helps the lower swivel section move, and hence the wheels begin to rotate.

-We have seen push forces reduced up to 40% in these types of applications.
-In a typical application where a caster is just moving forward and then rotating to move backward, the swivel on swivel design has few ergonomic benefits compared to a single swivel caster.
+We have seen push forces reduced by up to 40% in these types of applications.
+In a typical application where a caster is just moving forward and then rotating to move backward, the swivel-on-swivel design has few ergonomic benefits compared to a single swivel caster.

-Swivel on swivel technology is used in powered applications, especially automated guided vehicles (AGVs).
+Swivel-on-swivel technology is used in powered applications, especially automated guided vehicles (AGVs).
 This is because many powered applications use drive wheels and then swivel casters on the corners as load support.
-When using more than two swivel casters on a vehicle, the swivel on swivel technology can have a dramatic effect on the performance of the vehicle.
+When using more than two swivel casters on a vehicle, the swivel on swivel technology can dramatically affect the vehicle’s performance.

-In conclusion, swivel on swivel caster technology has been around a few decades but is only used in specialized applications.
-The major benefit is on powered applications though it can help improve push forces in certain manually operated applications.
+In conclusion, swivel-on-swivel caster technology has been around for a few decades but is only used in specialized applications.
+The major benefit is on powered applications, as it can help improve push forces in certain manually operated applications.